 - Must have the legal right to work in the United States

-- 9+ years of experience in financial planning, financial management, accounting and non-profit accounting or funding experience; thorough understanding of GAAP
+- 7+ years of experience in financial planning, fiscal management, accounting and non-profit accounting or funding experience; thorough understanding of GAAP

-- At least 4 years managerial or supervisory experience in financial areas
+- At least four years of managerial or supervisory experience in financial areas

 - Thorough understanding of General Ledger systems; knowledge of NetSuite and/or TM1 a plus